geodynamics/pylith/docs/user/examples/reverse-2d/step05-onefault.md

 2. Uniform slip generates a stress concentration at the buried end of the fault.
 3. This stress concentration is difficult to resolve with a basis order of 1 for the solution subfields, even if we refine the mesh.
 4. Using a basis order of 2 provides better resolution of the stress concentration, but it is poorly resolved without also refining the mesh.
-5. Adaptive mesh refinement (not yet available in PyLith) that refines the region just around the stress concentration would help resolve the stress concentration without substatially increasing the problem size.
+5. Adaptive mesh refinement (not yet available in PyLith) that refines the region just around the stress concentration would help resolve the stress concentration without substantially increasing the problem size.